pnnl/ruleset-checking-tool/docs/section5/Rule5-43_nonprimary.md

           outcome = PASS```

         - Case 2: Else if roof surface solar reflectance in P_RMR matches U_RMR and is not equal to 0.3, outcome is UNDETERMINED: ```else if ( surface_p.surface_optical_properties.absorptance_solar_exterior == surface_u.surface_optical_properties.absorptance_solar_exterior ) AND ( surface_p.surface_optical_properties.absorptance_solar_exterior != 0.7 ):
-          outcome = UNDETERMINED and raise_message "ROOF SURFACE SOLAR REFLECTANCE IN P-RMR (${1 - surface_p.surface_optical_properties.absorptance_solar_exterior}) MATCHES THAT IN U-RMR BUT IS NOT EQUAL TO THE PRESCRIBED DEFAULT VALUE OF 0.3.
+          outcome = UNDETERMINED and raise_message "ROOF SURFACE SOLAR REFLECTANCE IN THE PROPOSED MODEL (${1 - surface_p.surface_optical_properties.absorptance_solar_exterior}) MATCHES THAT IN THE USER MODEL BUT IS NOT EQUAL TO THE PRESCRIBED DEFAULT VALUE OF 0.3.
 VERIFY THAT REFLECTANCE WAS ESTABLISHED USING AGED TEST DATA AS REQUIRED IN SECTION 5.5.3.1(a).```

         - Case 3: Else if roof surface solar reflectance in P_RMR does not match U_RMR but is equal to 0.3, outcome is UNDETERMINED: ```else if surface_p.surface_optical_properties.absorptance_solar_exterior == 0.7: outcome = UNDETERMINED and raise_message "ROOF SURFACE SOLAR REFLECTANCE IS EQUAL TO THE PRESCRIBED DEFAULT VALUE OF 0.3 BUT DIFFERS FROM THE SOLAR REFLECTANCE IN THE USER MODEL (${1 - surface_u.surface_optical_properties.absorptance_solar_exterior})."```